Devil’s Night at Southern Illinois University

 In 2013, after twelve years without any major incidences, the ban was lifted for a one year trial period.
 This time, the City Council’s faith was rewarded and the holiday celebration proceeded without incident.
 Still, ghosts of the past remain, and only time will tell whether this tradition has been laid to rest.
 [Read more in Ghostlore of Illinois Colleges and Universities by Michael Kleen]

-Posted on September 29, 2015, in Books and tagged Cabbage Night, Carbondale, Carbondale After Dark, Daily Egyptian, Devil's Night, Ghostlore of Illinois Colleges and Universities, H.B.
+Posted on September 29, 2015, in My Books and tagged Cabbage Night, Carbondale, Carbondale After Dark, Daily Egyptian, Devil's Night, Ghostlore of Illinois Colleges and Universities, H.B.
 Koplowitz, Hell Night, Illinois, Mischief Night, Southern Illinois University.
 Bookmark the permalink.
 Leave a comment.